HaileyLV/PA1489-project/Reflection/Reflection 3.md

 - How many tests succeed or fail: all of them are succeed

 ### *3.4.
 Your experiences about writing automated unit tests:*
-- What went well?: We know how to use Pytest and could write a few test case.
+- What went well?:
+      + We know how to use Pytest and could write a few test case.
+      + During the "Test and Debug" phase, we had to break down the code and carefully analyze our test cases, which was challenging but highly educational.
 - What went less well?
 - How did you solve the difficulties?
 Could you have done differently?
     + When we started write som test cases, all of them failed.
 We tried to set up a function to connect to the database and use the relative path from the BurgerOrderer forder to MenuStore.
 It worked.